SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 ## Tracker can't connect to WiFi

-The two common issues that cause this error are:
+The most common issues that cause this error are:

 - Make sure you are connecting to a 2.4GHz network, 5GHz networks are not supported.
-- Check your SSID for special characters.
+- Check your SSID for special characters and correct capitalisation.
 At the time of writing SlimeVR only supports network SSIDs that contain alphanumerical characters.
 - Make sure you are using WiFi channels 1-11.
 Avoid using channels 12-14 because connection issues may occur.
 - Ensure WPA3 WiFi security is not being used, as the SlimeVR trackers do not support this security protocol.
 We recommend using WPA2, which is fully supported by SlimeVR.
 - Try restarting your router to see if this resolves the issue.
-- When using a WiFi 7 router, try disabling MLO or switching from 'Performance' to 'Compatibility' mode (sometimes called 'Max interoperability' mode).

-If all of this is correct, you can check your gateway's list of connected devices to see if all your trackers are connecting.
-If a tracker is not connecting even after using the same firmware upload with hardcoded Wi-Fi details there are two additional steps you can check:

-- Check if your Wi-Fi has reached its maximum allowed Wi-Fi connections.
+- Your router has reached the maximum number of connected devices.
 You can test this by disconnecting devices and then trying to connect your trackers again.

-- If you hard coded your Wi-Fi settings in `platformio.ini` try connecting your trackers via USB and [pushing new Wi-Fi details](server/connecting-trackers.md#connecting-trackers).
-You may find this either fixes your connection or provides you with additional details on why the connection is failing.
+### Debugging a tracker that is not connecting to WiFi:
+To find out more, press the "I'm having trouble connecting" button and check the serial logs of a plugged in tracker when it boots up.
+This will normally give u a good hint at where the issue is.
+You can also navigate there using settings > serial console.

+**Press the "Reboot" button or switch the tracker off/on to see the following debug messages:**

+`[INFO] [WiFiHandler] Loaded credentials for SSID  and pass length 0`<br>
+↳ **Cause**: The WiFi credentials are not being written the tracker.<br>
+Try using the **SET WIFI "wifiname" "wifipassword"** command in the command box at the bottom of the page (e.g. **SET WIFI "SpazzWiFi" "Passw0rd1234"**).
+When successful, the serial log should display "WIFI SET OK".

+`[ERROR] [WiFiHandler] Can't connect from any credentials, error: _, reason: SSID not found.`<br>
+↳ **Cause**: The WiFi name that was input is not transmitting a 2.4ghz signal _or_ the name was misspelled.<br>
+Press the "Get WiFi Scan" button and check the WiFi name you entered against the results to ensure correct capitalisation and check for hidden spaces.

+`[ERROR] [WiFiHandler] Can't connect from any credentials, error: _, reason: incorrect password.`<br>
+↳ **Cause**: The password that was input is incorrect.
+Double check you have the correct password and try again.

+`[ERROR] [WiFiHandler] Can't connect from any credentials, error: _, reason: Timed out.`<br>
+↳ **Cause**: Your router is not responding to the trackers attempts at connection.<br>
+Unplugging ALL your routers and extenders for at least 20 seconds then plugging them back in will usually fix this.

+_Note: These error messages will only show on trackers with recent firmware (**0.6.2** or newer)_

 ## The trackers are connected to Wi-Fi but can't find the server

+The most common fixes for "Searching for the server on the local network..." and "Could not find the server" errors are:

+1. **Close and reopen SlimeVR**.
+If changes to the network were made after it was opened, it needs to be relaunched.
+1. **Restart your PC**. ___'Restart' specifically___ and not shutdown!
+1. **Restart the router**.
+If you have multiple routers or extenders, be sure to reboot __all of them__ at the same time.
+1. **Firewall incorrectly set**.
+Ensure your Ethernet/WiFi connection is set to **Private**.
+More details [here](common-issues.md#network-profile-is-currently-set-to-public).
-Check that you do not have two copies of the SlimeVR server running, as only one of them will show trackers connected.
+1. **Multiple SlimeVR Instances**.
+Check that you do not have two copies of the SlimeVR server running on the network.

-If only one server is running, this is most likely a firewall issue, go to SlimeVR Server folder and run `firewall.bat` as administrator to add the firewall rules to Windows Defender Firewall.
+1. **Firewall issue**.
+Go to the SlimeVR Server folder and run `firewall.bat` as administrator to add the firewall rules to Windows Defender Firewall.

 If you are still having trouble, try manually adding the SlimeVR Server to your firewall.